-Honorable Tessie Eria Lambourne is an i-Kiribati civil servant, diplomat and politician.
+Honorable Tessie Eria Lambourne is an I-Kiribati civil servant, diplomat, and politician.
+She is currently the leader of Kiribati's main opposition party.
 She has been a member of the House of Assembly since April 2020.
 She was formerly Kiribati’s Ambassador to the Republic of China from June 2018 to September 2019 and Secretary to the Cabinet, the highest position in Kiribati’s civil service, from August 2016 until June 2018.

-Lambourne was educated at the University of Auckland in New Zealand, where she graduated with a Bachelor of Arts (Political Studies) in 1994; she subsequently received a Masters in International Law and Politics from the University of Canterbury in 2007.
-She worked in the civil service from 1991, serving in a number of prominent positions, including Secretary for Internal Affairs, Private Secretary to President Teburoro Tito, Secretary for Foreign Affairs and Immigration and lastly, Secretary for Commerce, Industry and Cooperatives.
+Lambourne was educated at the University of Auckland in New Zealand, where she graduated with a Bachelor of Arts (Political Studies) in 1994.
+She subsequently received a Masters in International Law and Politics from the University of Canterbury in 2007.
+She worked in the civil service from 1991, serving in a number of prominent positions, including Secretary for Internal Affairs, Private Secretary to President Teburoro Tito, Secretary for Foreign Affairs and Immigration, and lastly as Secretary for Commerce, Industry, and Cooperatives.